Intrinsic functions in Amazon States Language for Step Functions workflows - AWS Step Functions

 Use the States.JsonMerge intrinsic function to merge two JSON objects into a single object.
 This function takes three arguments.
 The first two arguments are the JSON objects that you want to merge.
 The third argument is a boolean value of false.
 This boolean value determines if the deep merging mode is enabled.

 Currently, Step Functions only supports the shallow merging mode; therefore, you must specify the boolean value as false.
 In the shallow mode, if the same key exists in both JSON objects, the latter object's key overrides the same key in the first object.
-Additionally, objects nested within a JSON object aren't merged when you use shallow merging.
+Additionally, objects nested within a JSON object are not merged when you use shallow merging.

 For example, you can use the States.JsonMerge function to merge the following JSON objects that share the key a.